nicolasdanelon/UnofficialDocs/source/basic_concepts.rst

 Textmate Compatibility
 ======================

-This information is mainly useful for Textmate users who are now using Sublime Text.
+This information is mainly useful for Textmate expats who are now using Sublime Text.
 Textmate is an editor for the Mac.

 Sublime Text 2 is fairly compatible with Textmate bundles with the notable